erelsgl/erelsgl.github.io/pages/en/wishlist.md

 This is mainly a question in discrete geometry.

-# Open Questions in Double Auctions
+# Open Questions in Mechanism Design

 I developed several mechanisms for double-sided markets; I will be very happy to know if they can be extended to more general settings.
 In particular: